tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 authenticators MUST provide application programming interfaces by which clients and servers may request and verify exported authenticator messages.

-Notwithstanding the success cases described below, all APIs MUST fail if:
+Notwithstanding the success conditions described below, all APIs MUST fail if:

 * the connection uses a TLS version of 1.1 or earlier, or
 * the connection is TLS 1.2 and the extended master secret {{!RFC7627}} was not